NEWS

 AMPLIFY.UPWORTHY.COM / PARENTING

-Parenting coach explains 'pushing boundaries' and shares a brilliant way to get kids to listen to you without yelling
+Parenting coach shares a brilliant way to get kids to listen to you without yelling and parents are impressed

-Tia Slightman suggested a theory as to why kids listen only when parents yell and has a technique that is a game-changer.
+The parenting coach, who is also a mom, has a theory on why kids listen only when parents yell and she has a technique that is a game-changer.

 Representative Image Source: Pexels| Gustavo Fring